 MBA Salary Growth Explained: Role of Executive MBA

-Why EMBA salaries differ from MBA salaries
+Why EMBA salaries differ from MBA salaries?

 While regular MBA graduates usually enter mid-level or entry-level roles, EMBA graduates already have work experience and leadership exposure, making their salary growth curve steeper.